{% for i in (1..include.N) %}

 }

-else if (e.keyCode == 32) {Spacebar();}
+else if (e.keyCode == 32) {playToggle();}

 }

-// JAVASCRIPT FOR TAB KEY & ENTER SELECT THUMB)
+// TAB KEY & ENTER SELECT THUMB

 document.addEventListener('keydown', function(event) {